wilsjame/how-to-nasa/index.md

+# This Guide Contains
+- What the NASA API is
+- How to set it up
+- How to interact with it
+- Some sample code
+- Where to find additional resources

+# What the NASA API is
+NASA's APIs allow developers to use NASA's data, such as imagery, eminently accesible for application development.

+NASA has many APIs and this guide will focus on setting up and interacting with the following two:

+1. one
+2. two

+Head on over to [api.NASA.gov](https://api.nasa.gov/index.html) and follow the **applying for an API key** link to get your personal API key.
+The process takes ~5 minutes and NASA will email your key to you.

+# Picture Of The Day
+## How to set it up
+## How to interact with it

+# Earth Pictures
+## How to set it up
+## How to interact with it
 ## Welcome to GitHub Pages

+# Where to find additional resources

 You can use the [editor on GitHub](https://github.com/wilsjame/how-to-nasa/edit/master/index.md) to maintain and preview the content for your website in Markdown files.